-Prevention
+3. Prevention

-3.1 Role of Elected Members

-3.1.1 As elected representatives, all members have a duty to the residents of Crediton Town to protect the council as a corporate body and public money from any acts of fraud and corruption.

-- 3.1.2 This is done through existing practice, compliance with the Code of Conduct, Standing Orders, Financial Regulations and relevant legislation. - 3.1.3 Elected Members sign to the effect that they have read and understood the Code of Conduct for Members when they take office.
+- 3.1 The Role of Elected Members - 3.1.1 As elected representatives, all members of the Council have a duty to the Citizens of Crediton Town to protect the Council and public money from any acts of fraud and corruption. - 3.1.2 This is done through existing practice, compliance with the Council's Code of Conduct, the Council's Standing Orders, Financial Regulations and relevant legislation. - 3.1.3 Elected Members sign to the effect that they have read and understood the Council's Code of Conduct for Members when they take office.
 Conduct and ethical matters are specifically brought to the attention of members during induction and include the declaration and registration of interests.
-Officers advise members of new legislative or procedural requirements.

-3.2 Role of the Town Clerk & Responsible Financial Officer

-- 3.2.1 The Town Clerk & Responsible Financial Officer has been designated the statutory responsibilities as defined by s151 of the Local Government Act 1972.
-These responsibilities outline that every local authority in England & Wales should: "make arrangements for the proper administration of their financial affairs and shall secure that one of their officers has the responsibility or the administration of those affairs". - 3.2.2 Their responsibility to undertake proper administration encompasses all aspects of local authority financial management including: - Compliance with the statutory requirements for accounting and internal audit - Ensuring CTC's responsibility for ensuring proper administration of it's financial affairs - The proper exercise of a wide range of delegated powers both formal and informal - The responsibility for managing the financial affairs of the local authority in all it's dealings - The recognition of the fiduciary responsibility owed to local tax payers. - 3.2.3 Under these statutory responsibilities the Town Clerk & Responsible Financial Officer contributes to the anti-fraud and corruption framework. - 3.2.4 The Town Clerk & Responsible Financial Officer is responsible for the communication and implementation of this strategy.
-They are also responsible for ensuring that employees are aware of personnel policies and procedures, Financial Regulations and Standing Orders and that the requirements of each are being met in their everyday business activities. - 3.2.5 The Town Clerk & Responsible Financial Officer is expected to create an environment in which officers feel able to approach them with any concerns they may have about suspected irregularities. - 3.2.6 Special arrangements may be applied from time to time, for example where employees are responsible for cash handling or are in charge of financial systems and systems that generate payments.
-These procedures will be supported by relevant training.
+Officers advise members of new legislative or procedural requirements. - 3.2 The Role of the Town Clerk & Responsible Financial Officer - 3.2.1 The Town Clerk & Responsible Financial Officer has been designated the statutory responsibilities as defined by s151 of the Local Government Act 1972.
+These responsibilities outline that every local authority in England & Wales should: - "make arrangements for the proper administration of their financial affairs and shall secure that one of their officers has the responsibility or the administration of those affairs". - 3.2.2 Under the Town Clerk & Responsible Financial Officers responsibilities, proper administration encompasses all aspects of local authority financial management including: - Compliance with the statutory requirements for accounting and internal audit; - Ensuring the Council's responsibility for ensuring proper administration of it's financial affairs; - The proper exercise of a wide range of delegated powers both formal and informal; - The responsibility for managing the financial affairs of the local authority in all it's dealings; and - The recognition of the fiduciary responsibility owed to local tax payers. - 3.2.3 Under these statutory responsibilities the Town Clerk & Responsible Financial Officer contributes to the anti-fraud and corruption framework of the Council. - 3.2.4 The Town Clerk & Responsible Financial Officer is responsible for the communication and implementation of this strategy.
+They are also responsible for ensuring that Council employees are aware of the Councils personnel policies and procedures, the Council's Financial Regulations and Standing Orders and that the requirements of each are being met in their everyday business activities.